 There are three plans under Liaison Travel Insurance:

 These insurance plans are very similar and it's easy to become confused when deciding which insurance plan to purchase.
-All Liaison Travel Insurance plans are administered by Seven Corners but are underwritten by different insurance companies such as Lloyd's, Tramont, and United States Fire Insurance Company (underwriter varies based on home country address).
+All Liaison Travel Insurance plans are administered by Seven Corners but are underwritten by different insurance companies such as Lloyd's, or Tramont (underwriter varies based on home country address).
 All of the plans participate in the same PPO network, and all the plans are quite similar for those traveling outside the U.S.; however, when traveling to the U.S. there are many differences.

 These are some different benefits to look at when choosing the right Liaison Travel Insurance plan for yourself: